ChicoState/DesignAndMaintenance/CourseOverview.md

  # Overview

 Students conduct a study of designing and maintaining complex software.
-The course builds upon fundamental software engineering skills with an emphasis on:
+The course builds upon fundamental software engineering skills with an emphasis on :

 * object-oriented software design patterns,
 * anti-patterns,